 France won the 2001 Confederations Cup, but were eliminated in the group stage of the 2002 World Cup, famously losing their first match 1-0 to debutants Senegal.

 France were eliminated by eventual champions Greece in the quarter-finals of Euro 2004.

 Under Raymond Domenech, France recovered from a slow start to the 2006 World Cup in Germany to make the final.
 Along the way, they eliminated world champions Brazil 1-0 in the quarter-finals.

 France were eliminated from a strong Euro 2008 group which included the Netherlands and Italy.
-They qualified for the 2010 World Cup in South Africa thanks to a controversial play-off win over the Republic of Ireland earned thanks in large part to a clear handball from Thierry Henry in the build-up to a William Gallas goal, which was overlooked by the referee.
+They qualified for the 2010 World Cup in South Africa thanks to a controversial play-off victory over the Republic of Ireland - a clear handball from Thierry Henry in the build-up to William Gallas' winning goal was missed by the referee.

 France's World Cup campaign was marred by player protests following Domenech's spat with striker Nicolas Anelka, which resulted in the Chelsea player being sent home.
 They finished bottom of a group containing Uruguay, Mexico and South Africa.